AOPA will be closing at 2:30 p.m. EDT, August 29th, in observance of the Labor Day Holiday. We will reopen on 8:30 a.m. EDT, Tuesday, September 2nd.

 On August 1, 2002 a Grumman Tiger experienced engine problems after takeoff, and witnesses observed the airplane in a steep 45-degree left bank before it descended into a cornfield.
 The pilot was killed on impact.
 There were several clear fields both in front of and on either side of the departure path.
 NTSB cited the improper decision of the pilot to try and return to the airport with inadequate altitude remaining, and his failure to maintain air speed as contributing causes of this accident.

 According to the FAA's Airplane Flying Handbook, "If an actual engine failure should occur immediately after takeoff and before a safe maneuvering altitude is attained, it is usually inadvisable to attempt to turn back to the field from where the takeoff was made.
 Instead, it is safer to immediately establish the proper glide attitude, and select a field directly ahead of or slightly to either side of the takeoff path."
 The tricky part is defining "safe maneuvering altitude."
 Most people would say the minimum would be 500 feet AGL, just about the altitude where most people start their turn to crosswind.
 How much altitude do you think you would need to make the runway safely?

-For more information about maneuvering flight and its hazards, see ASF's Safety Advisor, Maneuvering Flight , as well as ASF's Special Report on Stalls and Spins.
+For more information about maneuvering flight and its hazards, see ASI's Safety Advisor, Maneuvering Flight, as well as ASI's online course on Essential Aerodynamics: Stalls, Spins, and Safety.